Skip to content

 Loading tool...

-What Bcrypt Hash Generator Does
+About Bcrypt Hash Generator

 Bcrypt Hash Generator is a free browser-based tool for generating and verifying bcrypt password hashes with configurable salt rounds.
 It is designed for developers, security engineers, QA teams, and anyone working on authentication flows who wants a quick way to test how bcrypt behaves in practice.
 Unlike fast general-purpose hashes such as MD5 or SHA-256, bcrypt is intentionally slow and adaptive, which makes it much more suitable for password storage.
 That speed difference matters.
 Password hashing is not the same as general data hashing.
 A good password hashing algorithm should slow down attackers by making each guess expensive.
 Bcrypt does this through a cost factor, often called salt rounds, which increases the work needed to generate or verify each hash.
 This tool exposes that setting directly so you can see the tradeoff between stronger defense and more computational cost.
 The built-in verify mode is especially useful during development and QA.
 Authentication bugs often involve mismatched assumptions: the wrong input, the wrong stored value, or confusion about whether a hash should match at all.
 Being able to test both generation and verification in one place reduces that friction.
 This tool is practical when implementing login systems, reviewing migration plans, teaching secure password storage concepts, or verifying how a chosen cost factor affects application behavior.
 It is not meant to replace your production auth stack, but it is very useful for testing and understanding the mechanics of secure password hashing.
 When used correctly, bcrypt remains one of the most recognized and practical password hashing standards available in everyday web development.
 This tool makes it easier to work with that standard without having to scaffold code every time you need to test a hash.